SaliBhdr/typhoon-iran-cities/README.md

 **Notice :**

-If you want to deactivate a record, all the children that belong to that record will be deactivated and their status will change to 0.
-Deactivation will be implied by the hierarchy of divisions.
+Deactivation will be applied by the hierarchy of divisions.
 For example:

 * Province deactivation will deactivate all counties and cities and so on.
 * County deactivation will deactivate all cities of that county and so on.

+Note that the children's records will not change.
+They only will be unavailable if you try to get them via the `active()` scope.

-Example :
+For Example :

 ```php